cloudoptlab/cloudopt-next-docs/html/README.md

 **Cloudopt Next has the following features:**

-- Minimalist design, almost 0 configuration, uses yml like Spring Boot.
+- Minimalist design, almost 0 configuration.
 - Get out of the traditional MVC and do professional things professionally.
 - Support plugin system with strong expansibility.
 - Independent of Tomcat and Jetty.
-- Support FreeMarker, Beetl...
+- Support FreeMarker, Hbs...
 - Support both Kotlin and Java development.
 - Support [Vertx](http://vertx.io/).
 - A series of easy-to-use toolsets, such as cloudopt-next-logging, cloudopt-next-kafka, cloudopt-next-encrypt, cloudopt-next-waf, etc.